LoginRadius/python-sdk/README.md

 <h6 id="PhoneResendVerificationOTPByToken-post-"> Phone Resend Verification OTP By Token (POST)</h6>
- This API is used to resend a verification OTP to verify a user's Phone Number in cases in which an active token already exists  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-resend-otp-by-token)
+ This API is used to resend a verification OTP to verify a user's Phone Number where an active token already exists  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-resend-otp-by-token)

  ```